-This is the second part of to the best smart home products on the market right now - and it's all about the best room in the house, the bedroom.
+This is the second part of our room-by-room guide to the best smart home products on the market right now - and it's all about the best room in the house, the bedroom.

 From gadgets that’ll help you sleep soundly to ones that’ll brighten your morning, here’s the smart tech you need to master your bedroom.